Skip to content

 Short answers, pulled from the story.

-When did Os Lusíadas first appear in print?
+When was Os Lusíadas first published?